Darxo/Crock_Pot/README.md

 - Unleashable Vulture (similar to Falcon) which grants +10 Threat and can be unleashed to remove a single consumable corpse.
   - Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer), or any town with a Pig Farm location.
 Regularly spawns in Alchemists.

+### Additional Artwork

+- Add a new helmet variant for Witchhunter Hat, Undertaker's Hat and Dark Cowl

 ## Balance & Polishing

 - Unleashable Birds (Falcon, Hawk, Owl, Vulture) are now automatically released without effect when their owner takes any damage